manuelarriaga/libtrash/README.md

 write-permission to files in directories to which you also have write-permission, so this shouldn't be a huge problem in most cases.

-IMPORTANT NOTE 2: When a file on a partition / filesystem other than the one in which your trash can resides is destroyed, libtrash can't just use the GNU libc function rename() to move it into your trash can: it must copy that file byte-after-byte into your trash can and then delete the original.
+2- When a file on a partition / filesystem other than the one in which your trash can resides is destroyed, libtrash can't just use the GNU libc function rename() to move it into your trash can: it must copy that file byte-after-byte into your trash can and then delete the original.
 To